 Police said that the roadway in that section was marked as a no-passing zone.
 Blood has been taken from Hooks to determine if alcohol was a factor in this fatal Georgia crash.

-As a Georgia personal injury law firm, the Law Offices of Shane Smith would like to extend our sincere condolences to the family and friends who lost their loved ones in the deadly crash.
+As a Georgia personal injury law firm, Shane Smith Law would like to extend our sincere condolences to the family and friends who lost their loved ones in the deadly crash.